-The Immune Deficiency and Histiocytosis Program offers a wide range of therapies.
-These include medications, chemotherapy, blood and marrow transplantation, immunoglobulin therapy, plasma exchange and home-based therapies.
+The Immune Deficiency and Histiocytosis Program offers a wide range of treatment options for diseases involving the immune system.
+These therapies include medications, chemotherapy, hematopoietic (blood or marrow) stem cell transplantation, immunoglobulin therapy, plasma exchange and home-based therapies.

 Children can receive treatment at Cincinnati Children’s on an inpatient or outpatient basis, or return home to the care of their referring physician.
 Our team is always available to consult with families and their physician.

 The care team works closely with technicians in the Molecular Genetics Laboratory at Cincinnati Children’s.
 These technicians perform tests that help confirm diagnoses and determine whether an immune deficiency disorder has a genetic cause.